syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ![Maps tooltip appearance customization](images/tooltip/tooltip_textStyle.png)

 N>
-* The BindingContext of the Tooltip will be the `TooltipInfo`, it holds the `DataItem` property.
-This property has corresponding underline object for shape, bubble and marker.
+* The `BindingContext` of the Tooltip will be the `MapTooltipInfo`, and it has the `DataItem` property.
+This property holds the corresponding underline object for shape, bubble tooltip and holds the corresponding `MapMarker` for the marker tooltip.

 N>
-* Refer to the `ShapeTooltipSettings` for customize the shape tooltip appearance.
+* Refer to the `ShapeTooltipSettings` to customize the shape tooltip appearance.
-* Refer to the `BubbleTooltipSettings` for customize the bubble tooltip appearance.
+* Refer to the `BubbleTooltipSettings` to customize the bubble tooltip appearance.
-* Refer to the `MarkerTooltipSettings` for customize the marker tooltip appearance.
+* Refer to the `MarkerTooltipSettings` to customize the marker tooltip appearance.

 N>